melvyn10/readme_generator/README.md

 # Project Title : Readme generator

 ## Project Description:
-This application generates README file automatically by asking a number of questoins
+This application generates README file automatically by asking a number of questions

 ## Table of Contents
 * [Installation](#installation)